 Applications for entries will open on Monday 16 December, 2019.
 Note that in the past, the Rogue Raid has traditionally sold out in a matter of minutes.
 To alleviate the stress of obtaining an entry, we will open an application period for a week where teams can submit an expression of interest on an entry.
 Details of the application process can be found here.

-An application form for entry will go live here on Monday 16 December and will be active for one week.
+An application form for entry will go live here on Monday 16 December and will be active for five days.